Generic selectors

 Warri Township Stadium

-Warri Township Stadium is one the biggest stadiums in Nigeria, boasting a capacity of 20,000. -photo credit to African and Asian Stadiums on X
+Warri Township Stadium is one of the biggest stadiums in Nigeria, boasting a capacity of 20,000. -photo credit to African and Asian Stadiums on X

 Warry Wolves FC, a team in the Nigeria National League, play their matches at Warry Township Stadium.
 The multi-purpose venue boasts a capacity of 20,000.